stephenteacher/stephenteacher/README.md

 - 👋 Hi, I’m @stephenteacher
 - 👀 I’m interested in Engineering and Education
-- 🌱 I’m currently learning how to make my tiddlywiki better!
+- 🌱 I’m currently developing curriculum for the new engineering T-Levels
 - 💞️ I’m looking to collaborate on Engineering textbooks and educational materials
-- 📫 How to reach me ...
+- 📫 stephenteacher at hotmail (com) if you want to say hi.

 <!---
 stephenteacher/stephenteacher is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.